 The goal of these experiments is to study how the neural activity of single cells encodes the fish’s behavior.
 To accomplish this, a tetrode array is implanted into the telencephalon of freely swimming goldfish, which allows for the neural activity to be recorded [1].

-LAB MEDIA: Figure 4.
-Video Editor: Show only Figure 4A, without the blue and red stars.
+LAB MEDIA: 8-1-1-RawData.pdf

 The brain activity, while being recorded, is digitized at 31,250 Hertz and high-pass filtered at 300 Hertz by the data logger.
 Then, offline, a band-pass filter is applied to the signals, and the presorted raw data are separated into each tetrode’s channels and the reference channel [1].

-LAB MEDIA: Figure 4.
-Video Editor: Show only Figure 4A, without the blue and red stars.
+LAB MEDIA: 8-1-1-RawData.pdf

 Next, common spike sorting algorithms are used to characterize single cell activity.
 First, each channel is manually filtered by the minimal spike amplitude threshold [1].
-Spikes that appeared in more than one tetrode or in the reference channel are also filtered [2].
-The detected spikes are then manually clustered and filtered by shape, length, inter-spike interval, and principal component analysis [3].
+Spikes that appeared in more than one tetrode or in the reference channel are also filtered.
+The detected spikes are then manually clustered [2] and filtered by shape, length, inter-spike interval, and principal component analysis [3].

-LAB MEDIA: Figure 4.
-Video Editor: Show only Figure 4A, show the blue and red stars (but make the starts appear black if possible).
+LAB MEDIA: 8-3-1-ThresholdDetector.pdf

-LAB MEDIA: Figure 4.Video Editor: Show only Figure 4C.
-Show the Figure in monochrome if possible, with the dots all being grey.
+LAB MEDIA: 8-3-2-PCA.pdf

-LAB MEDIA: Figure 4.
-Video Editor: Still show only Figure 4C.
-Reveal the blue/red colors.
+LAB MEDIA: 8-3-3-SortedSpikes.pdf

 Section - Conclusion